-All realized and unrealized gains and losses on foreign currency forward contracts are included in earnings (changes in net assets) and are reported as separate line items within the Company's consolidated statements of operations.
-Unrealized gains and losses on foreign currency forward contracts are also reported as a separate line item within the Company's consolidated balance sheets.
+All realized and unrealized gains and losses on foreign currency forward contracts are included in unrealized and realized gains and losses within the Company's consolidated statements of operations.
+Unrealized gains and losses on foreign currency forward contracts are also included in net unrealized gains within the Company's consolidated balance sheets.